-On $UNIX\ System\ V\ Release\ 4.2$ , STREAMS was used for terminal input-output, pipes, FIFOs (named pipes), and network communications.
-Modern UNIX, UNIX-like and UNIX-based systems providing STREAMS normally support some degree of network communications using STREAMS; however, many do not support STREAMS-based pipe and FIFOs or terminal input-output. $^2$ cations facilities of the kernel:
+On UNIX System V Release 4.2, STREAMS was used for terminal input-output, pipes, FIFOs (named pipes), and network communications.
+Modern UNIX, UNIX-like and UNIX-based systems providing STREAMS normally support some degree of network communications using STREAMS; however, many do not support STREAMS-based pipe and FIFOs1 or terminal input-output2 directly or without reconfiguration.

-$U\!N\!I\!X$ System V Release 4.2 supported four Application Programmer Interfaces (APIs) for accessing the network communi-
+$U\!N\!I\!X$ System V Release 4.2 supported four Application Programmer Interfaces (APIs) for accessing the network communications facilities of the kernel:

-Transport Layer Interface (TLI).
+- Transport Layer Interface (TLI).
 TLI is an acronym for the Transport Layer Interface [TLI92].
 The TLI was the non-standard interface provided by SVR4, later standardized by X/Open as the XTI described below.
-This interface is now deprecated.

-X/Open Transport Interface (XTI).
+This interface is now deprecated. - X/Open Transport Interface (XTI).
 XTI is an acronym for the X/Open Transport Interface [XTI99].
 The X/Open Transport Interface is a standardization of the UNIX System V Release 4, Transport Layer Interface.
 The interface consists of an Application Programming Interface implemented as a shared object library.
 The shared object library communicates with a transport provider Stream using a service primitive interface called the Transport Provider Interface.
-While XTI was implemented directly over STREAMS devices supporting the Transport Provider Interface (TPI) [TPI99] under SVR4, several non-traditional approaches exist in implementation:
+While XTI was implemented directly over STREAMS devices supporting the Transport Provider Interface (TPI) [TPI99] under SVR4, several non-traditional approaches exist in implementation: - Berkeley Sockets.

-Berkeley Sockets.
 Sockets uses the BSD interface that was developed by BBN for TCP/IP protocol suite under DARPA contract on 4.1aBSD and released in 4.2BSD.
 BSD Sockets provides a set of primary API functions that are typically implemented as system calls.
-The BSD Sockets interface is non-standard and is now deprecated in favour of the POSIX/SUS standard Sockets interface.
+The BSD Sockets interface is non-standard and is now deprecated in favour of the POSIX/SUS standard Sockets interface. - POSIX Sockets.

-POSIX Sockets.
 Sockets were standardized by the OpenGroup [OG] and IEEE in the POSIX standardization process.
 They appear in XNS 5.2 [XNS99], SUSv1 [SUS95], SUSv2 [SUS98] and SUSv3 [SUS03].

-On systems traditionally supporting Sockets and then retrofitted to support STREAMS, there is one approach toward supporting XTI without refitting the entire networking stack:
+On systems traditionally supporting Sockets and then retrofitted to support STREAMS, there is one approach toward supporting XTI without refitting the entire networking stack:3